prineshaz/symfony-form-basic/README.md

 -   Dynamic loading of form fields.
 This was due to time.
 -   Real-time validation via JS
 -   Obfuscation of sensitive data like card number and ccv.
+-   I would have spent more time centralising classes with dependency injection in constructor (RegisterController).

 ## Access To DB